-Update your policies using the command gpupdate /force (or restart the computer if you want to debug the policies applied when booting).
+Update your policy settings using the command gpupdate /force (or restart the computer if you want to debug the policies applied when booting).

 After the restart, Group Policy Client service will record the extended debug information to the file gpsvc.log (WINDIR%\debug\usermode\gpsvc.log)

 For reference, here is an piece of gpsvc.log:

 GPSVC(3a8.ce8) 12:24:32:494 MaxTimeToWaitForNetwork: 120000ms

 GPSVC(3a8.ce8) 12:24:32:494 UserPolicy: Waiting for machine policy wait for network event with timeout 0 ms